apache/bookkeeper/site/docs/api/ledger-api.md

     }
 ```

-Finally we modify playDice() to only generate random numbers when it is the leader.
+Finally, we modify the `playDice` function to only generate random numbers when it is the leader.

 Run two instances of the program in two different terminals.
 You'll see that one becomes leader and prints numbers and the other just sits there.